MicrosoftDocs/sdk-api/sdk-api-src/content/synchapi/nf-synchapi-setwaitabletimer.md

 ### -param fResume [in]

 If this parameter is <b>TRUE</b>, restores a system in suspended power conservation mode when the timer state is set to signaled.
 Otherwise, the system is not restored.
 If the system does not support a restore, the call succeeds, but <a href="https://msdn.microsoft.com/d852e148-985c-416f-a5a7-27b6914b45d4">GetLastError</a> returns <b>ERROR_NOT_SUPPORTED</b>.

-#### - pDueTime [in]

-The time after which the state of the timer is to be set to signaled, in 100 nanosecond intervals.
-Use the format described by the
-<a href="https://msdn.microsoft.com/9baf8a0e-59e3-4fbd-9616-2ec9161520d1">FILETIME</a> structure.
-Positive values indicate absolute time.
-Be sure to use a UTC-based absolute time, as the system uses UTC-based time internally.
-Negative values indicate relative time.
-The actual timer accuracy depends on the capability of your hardware.
-For more information about UTC-based time, see
-<a href="https://msdn.microsoft.com/1a1e251e-2375-4134-bbd8-1e4670b9f9d2">System Time</a>.

 ## -returns